When you are swimming in debt, it may seem impossible to find an out or even know where to begin. Fortunately, you have

-- Home equity loan and 401(k) loan: Although these loans are valid options, they pose some risk to your home and retirement.
+- Home equity loan and 401(k) loan: Although you can use these loans for personal needs, they pose some risk to your home and retirement.

 Debt consolidation is a great option under certain circumstances:

 - You have unsecured debt that needs to be paid off.
 This includes credit cards, medical debt, and personal loans but doesn't include mortgages, student loans, or auto loans.

 - Your credit score allows you to receive a 0% APR credit card or low-interest personal loan.
-You can check your credit score with these top rated credit monitoring services.
+You can check your credit score with one of these top rated credit monitoring services.

 - Your debt-to-income ratio is not over 50%.
 Your total unsecured debt should be less than half your gross annual income.

 - You have sufficient funds to cover your debt consolidation payments and you are able to pay it off within five years.

 - You have a plan to remain debt-free once your debt is paid off.